 Heidi Loughlin grew up in Bristol on a council estate with her mum and brother.
 She spent her youth getting up to mischief, laughing in the face of rules.
 She found her feet and went on to University and joined the Territorial Army as an officer cadet.
 She later joined the Metropolitan police and was front line during the London riots and worked for many years on a north London gangs unit.

 At the tender age of 32 Heidi Loughlin was diagnosed with rare and aggressive Inflammatory Breast Cancer while she was 13 weeks pregnant with her third child.
 Heidi declined appropriate treatment to protect her unborn baby and opted for a much less effective chemotherapy.

-Her daughter was born in December 2015, premature but healthy, but unfortunately Ally contracted an infection in hospital and died eight days later.
+Her daughter was born in December 2015, premature but healthy, but unfortunately, Ally contracted an infection in the hospital and died eight days later.